 International Wildlife Conservation is the international program of the National Wildlife Federation.
-With over 30 years of experience, the International Wildlife Conservation program combines expertise in the fields of natural resource economics, remote sensing and GIS, international law, and tropical ecology to advance market-based solutions and public policy to eliminate the loss of tropical forests around the world.
+With over 35 years of experience, the International Wildlife Conservation program combines expertise in the fields of natural resource economics, remote sensing and GIS, international law, and tropical ecology to advance market-based solutions, public policy, and public-private collaborations to support win-win’s for agribusiness, people, and the planet.

-We promote “zero deforestation” agriculture production in the tropics, focusing on the commodities that have the greatest impacts on forests and wildlife, such as beef, leather, soy, palm oil, and biomaterials.
-Our work also focuses on advancing strong and comprehensive international agreements that protect forests and our climate.
+We focus on the commodities that have the greatest impacts on forests and people, such as beef, leather, soy, palm oil, and cacao.
+Our work also focuses on advancing strong and comprehensive international agreements that protect the climate.

 Who We Are

 Vice President for National and International Conservation Programs

 Prior to joining the National Wildlife Federation, Laskin spent 16 years at the National Geographic Society in their Science and Exploration Programs.
 There she served as senior vice president and chief operating officer for Science and Exploration.
 Prior to joining National Geographic in 2000, Laskin spent five years working on ocean, coastal, and fishery policy issues in the Clinton Administration.